neondatabase/yc-idea-matcher/README.md

 The app itself is a Next.js app with an API route located at `/api/idea`.
 Whenever a user submits an idea, the following happens:

 1. The idea is sent to the OpenAI API to generate an embedding
-2. We then use pg_embedding to retrieve the top 3 most similar ideas
+2. We then use pgvector to retrieve the top 3 most similar ideas